 - To select an item to be deleted, highlight it using the arrow buttons, then confirm the selection by pressing ♥.

 A red dot appears identifying the item to be deleted.
-To select all items, press ♥.
-To deselect all items, press ♥. - lacktriangledown To proceed with the deletion, press the we button, then confirm by pressing orall. - To return to the Configuration menu, press 🍑 . - WARNING: Which deletions are possible depends on the recordings in progress (recording, metering of energy, search for transients, and/or alarms).
+To select all items, press ●.
+To deselect all items, press ♥. - To proceed with the deletion, press the work button, then confirm by pressing \sqrt{. - To return to the Configuration menu, press - - WARNING: Which deletions are possible depends on the recordings in progress (recording, metering of energy, search for transients, alarms, and/or inrush current acquisition).

-4.1.9 ABOUT
+4.1.10 ABOUT

-The About menu displays information concerning the instrument.
+The • About menu displays information concerning the instrument.